mattdesl/parametric-curves/blogpost/post.md

 }
 ```

 We're also modulating the per-vertex `volume` before solving the Frenet-Serret frame.
-This gives each curve some variety in its thickness.
+This gives each curve some variety in thickness along its length.

 ```glsl
   // build our tube geometry